AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Understand/agora_chat_release_notes_ios.md

 #### New features

-1. Adds the function of managing custom chat room attributes.
+1. Adds the function of managing custom chat room attributes to implement functions like seat control and synchronization in voice chatrooms.
-2. Adds the chat room message priority function.
+2. Adds the `AgoraChatMessage#priority` attribute to implement the chat room message priority function to ensure that high-priority messages are dealt with first.
 3. Adds the pagination parameters `pageNum` and `pageSize` to the `IAgoraChatManager#getConversationsFromServer` method to allow users to get the conversation list from the server with pagination.
 4. Adds the `IAgoraChatManager#removeMessagesFromServerWithTimeStamp` and `IAgoraChatManager#removeMessagesFromServerMessageIds` methods to allow users to delete messages on the server in a unidirectional way.

-#### Issues fixed
+#### improvements

-Some insecure code.
+Improved code security.

 ##  v1.0.9